Jordan to the A's? His Airness had MLB offer

-With interest in that period of Jordan’s career renewed by the debut this week of ESPN’s 10-part docuseries “The Last Dance,” Alderson publicly told the story of his offer to Jordan for the first time on ESPN’s “Baseball Tonight” podcast on Tuesday.
+With interest in that period of Jordan’s career renewed by ESPN's 10-part docuseries “The Last Dance" in 2020, Alderson publicly told the story of his offer to Jordan for the first time on ESPN’s “Baseball Tonight” podcast.

 “That’s one that got away,” Alderson told ESPN’s Buster Olney.
 “It would have been fun, but it didn’t come to fruition.
 It wouldn’t have won us a World Series.”

 Though Falk confirmed the offer to MLB.com, he said it, unlike a Jordan dunk, never really got off the ground.

 “I was excited about [the offer], and Michael was very appreciative,” Falk said.
 “But he wanted to do the baseball thing from the ground up.
 He didn’t feel he deserved a spot on the Major League roster and didn’t feel he was ready.
 He didn’t want to be a Herb Washington type who would just steal bases and be a part-time outfielder.”

 A gimmicky addition of Jordan, at that time, would not have hindered the A’s competitive effort.
 Tony La Russa’s team had fallen from the high of an American League Championship Series berth in 1992 to a 94-loss season in ’93.
 Though they had a lot of star power, the A’s didn’t have much of a pitching staff or infield, and they weren’t projected to be much better in ’94.